So Dan before we get started, why don’t you tell us a little bit about yourself and your background?

 My background, I studied accounting and finance at university, so I’ve always been quite numbers orientated.

-I got very much into online poker and also to sports trading, and now I supply analytics to sports teams.
+I got very much into sports trading, and now I supply analytics to sports teams.
 There’s a recurring, numbers-orientated theme among all of this.
-I’m also a tennis columnist for Betfair and Pinnacle and offer my take on various sporting events using my own data modelling.
+I’m also a tennis columnist for and offer my take on various sporting events using my own data modelling.

 Q. What are your speciality sports?